cbrennanpoole/Qualitative-Self/_posts/2019-11-11-Portfolio-Proficiency-Project.md

+---
+title: "Portfolio-Proficiency-Project-Page-"
+date: 2019-11-11
+---

-RELENTLESS ADVOCATE FOR CUSTOMERS; ALWAYS PROTECTING CONFIDENTIALITY & DATA; ANTICIPATING NEEDS & UNDERLYING ISSUES; TREATING THE CLIENTS TIME & ATTENTION AS SACRED
+### RELENTLESS ADVOCATE FOR CUSTOMERS; ALWAYS PROTECTING CONFIDENTIALITY & DATA; ANTICIPATING NEEDS & UNDERLYING ISSUES; TREATING THE CLIENTS TIME & ATTENTION AS SACRED
 - Field inbound calls from amazon flex delivery partners, mapping progress, navigating and troubleshooting the variables while guiding & encouraging 100% successful delivery of amazon goods and services
 - Forge concrete customer and team partnerships; preserving the Customer-Centric process by delivering a personalized, peculiar experience that customers cherish
 - Gain familiarity with the virtual work environment; foster active participation in forums to facilitate a team dynamic focusing on problem resolution strategies